Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts: Introduction

-Motivated by this challenge, we propose \textbf{T}emporal \textbf{I}nteraction-guided \textbf{M}ixture of \textbf{E}xperts (\name), a novel framework that leverages temporal multimodal interactions to guide the routing process of MoE.
-We begin by introducing a method to explicitly compute temporal multimodal interactions that capture redundancy, uniqueness, and synergy (RUS) between input modalities over time with respect to the target outcome.
-To handle high-dimensional data, we employ suitable estimators and propose a scalable approach for computing multi-step temporal interactions efficiently.
-The resulting estimates of temporal modality interactions are then used to guide the MoE training process.
+Motivated by this challenge, we propose \textbf{M}assively-multimodal \textbf{E}xpert \textbf{R}outing for \textbf{G}eneralized \textbf{E}xchange (\name), a novel framework that leverages temporal multimodal interactions to guide the routing process of MoE.
+The overall framework is illustrated in Figure \ref{fig:overview}.
+We begin by introducing a method to explicitly compute temporal multimodal interactions (\textbf{R}edundancy, \textbf{U}niqueness, \textbf{S}ynergy, or RUS) between input modalities over time with respect to the target outcome.
+To handle high-dimensional and temporal data, we design a scalable approach based on multi-scale BATCH estimator to compute multi-step temporal interactions efficiently.
+The resulting estimates are then used to guide the MoE training process.
 Specifically, we design an interaction-aware router that incorporates the context of temporal RUS sequences and dynamically routes tokens to experts based on these temporal interactions.
 This routing mechanism is further reinforced using auxiliary loss functions during training.
-The core of \name\ consists of two components: (1) computing temporal RUS (section \ref{sec:trus}), and (2) using the resulting RUS sequences to guide MoE training (section \ref{sec:moe}).
+The core of MERGE consists of two components: (1) computing temporal RUS (section \ref{sec:trus}), and (2) using the resulting RUS sequences to guide MoE training (section \ref{sec:moe}).
 We demonstrate the effectiveness of \name\ in two ways: first, by analyzing the insights provided by temporal RUS and showing that they capture meaningful and application-relevant patterns; and second, by illustrating that the learned routing patterns align with our expectations and lead to significant performance improvements across a diverse set of multimodal tasks.